How to Naturally Disinfect Surfaces

 When To Use A Disinfectant Spray Vs. Soap And Water

 It is easy to take care of germs without using sanitizers or disinfectants with harmful ingredients.
 Remember, studies have shown the best way to remove germs from surfaces without making them resistant is to use hot water and soap.
-Here are a few examples of when it is appropriate to use a natural disinfectant spray like vinegar and/or hydrogen peroxide:
+Here are a few examples of when it is appropriate to use a safer natural disinfectant spray like hydrogen peroxide or vinegar and hydrogen peroxide:

 - Cutting boards or surfaces which have come into contact with raw meat, fish, or seafood